Ed. Note: Updated October 9, 2022!

 The all-time money list is one of the more common ways that poker players and fans determine who is the best.
 While this certainly isn’t the only way to gauge how good a poker player is, lifetime tournament earnings certainly can tell us a lot about a poker player’s skill.
-Sure, some poker players near the top of the all-time earnings list have only had one huge score (see also: Gold, Jamie), but when we look at the top names on the all-time money list, it’s quite literally a who’s who of poker.
+Sure, some poker players in the top 100 of the all-time earnings list have only had one huge score (see also: Gold, Jamie), and many players in the top 50 have earned the bulk of their winnings in super high roller tournaments with limited field sizes and astronomically high buy-ins, but when we look at the top names on the all-time money list, it’s very much a who’s who of poker.

 In the meantime, we’ll take a snapshot at the top five players on the all-time money list and a brief look at how they got there.
 Of course, we’ve got to add the caveat that with so many high buy-in events taking place throughout the calendar year, amounts won and place/spot on the list are constantly in flux.

 In 2018, Bonomo had the best poker tournament run in history, having won upwards of $25 million!
 He had incredible string of final table finishes and wins all over the world, from the Bahamas to Malta to Hong Kong and Las Vegas.
 He won every major high roller poker tournament in 2018, including the Super High Roller Bowls in China and Las Vegas, as well as a second WSOP bracelet, in the $10K Heads Up Championship.

 — The Poker Wire ♦️ (@thePokerWire) May 31, 2018

 Already having accomplished the unthinkable, Bonomo went on to do the impossible, winning a third bracelet (second one in 2018) in the $1 million buy-in Big One for One Drop for a $10 million score.

 There is big and then there is @JustinBonomo.